 “You shall receive power when the Holy Spirit has come upon you’.
 And you shall be my witnesses in Jerusalem and in all Judea and Samaria to the end of the end of the earth.
 [Acts 1: 8].

-From the age of the Apostles to our own day, great cloud of witnesses own day has been raised up to proclaim Jesus and show forth the power of the Holy Spirit.
+From the age of the Apostles to our own day, a great cloud of witnesses own day has been raised up to proclaim Jesus and show forth the power of the Holy Spirit.
 Today, we recall with gratitude the sacrifice of the Uganda martyrs, whose witness of love for Christ and his church as truly gone “to the end of the earth.”

-We remember also the Anglican martyrs whose deaths for Christ’s testify to ecumenism of blood.
+We remember also the Anglican martyrs whose deaths for Christ’s testify to the ecumenism of blood.
 All these witnesses nurtured the gift of the Holy Spirit in their lives and freely gave testimony of their faith in Jesus Christ, even at the cost of their lives, many at such a young age.

-We two have received the gift of the spirit, to make us sons and daughters of god, but also so that we may bear witness to Jesus and make him every known and loved.
+We two have received the gift of the spirit, to make us sons and daughters of God, but also so that we may bear witness to Jesus and make him every known and loved.